 The district encourages students to prepare for postsecondary education or work opportunities prior to graduation from the district.
-District staff will encourage students to take assessments necessary for pursuing postsecondary education, career training and employment.
+District staff will requires students to take assessments necessary for pursuing postsecondary education, career training and employment.
+All students are required prior to graduation to have a CCR (Career and College Ready) exam on file.